rcply/rcply.github.io/msa.md

 You need to have a set of sequences in Fasta format.
 It's important to understand that any set of sequences can be aligned.
 It's your job to make sure that it makes sense to align them in the first place.
 This means being sure that they have something in common, usually statistically significant sequence similarity.
 This will be the case if you have gathered your sequences from a database search, provided you pay attention to the E-values of the hits to the sequences you extract.

-## What to include
+## What to include?

 The hard thing about multiple sequence alignment is knowing what to include.
 Unlike database search algorithms, multiple sequence aligners align over the entire length of the proteins that they are given.
 This can create problems if proteins only share a small region of sequence similarity relative to their overall length, as is often the case with multi-domain proteins Sequences that only include fragments of the thing that you're interested in can make it harder to interpret resulting alignments - is it a gap or a sequence fragment?
 Fragments caused by sequencing errors and incomplete gene prediction are not unusual in genome databases.

 Depending on the exact situation, fixing these issues may be easier *after* the sequences have been aligned.
 Simple inspection of the results may make it obvious what cuts and trimming need to be made.
 In less favourable cases, these issues may mess up the alignment process, and it may not be easy to see what has happened.
 If you know what needs to go ahead of time though, and it's easy to do, you may end up with better results by pre-processing the sequences you include.

-## Database searching tip - Global/Local Search
+## Database searching tip - global/local search

-Often when constructing a multiple sequence alignment, you know the region that you want to be covered, but it may be multidomain (e.g. several Zinc fingers or repeats) in some way that causes lots of database hits to be fragments of the query sequence.
-One thing to try in these cases is the `glsearch36` program from the Fasta package. `glsearch36` performs a search that is global (i.e. full-length) in the query sequence, but local (i.e. can be partial) in the database sequence.
+Often when constructing a multiple sequence alignment, you know the region that you want to be covered, such as a single domain or combination of domains in a larger protein, or you might be interested in several repeating domains (e.g. a run of zinc fingers or WD40 repeats).
+These cases can cause lots of database hits to be fragments of the query sequence.
+One thing to try in this kind of  situation is the `glsearch36` program from the Fasta package. `glsearch36` performs a search that is global (i.e. full-length) in the query sequence, but local (i.e. can be partial) in the database sequence.
 It's a drop in replacement for `ssearch36`:

 ```bash
 glsearch36 query.fasta database.fasta > results.txt